-“A wise king scatters the wicked; and he rolls the threshing wheel over them.”
-Anyone who lived in the culture of the Old Testament would realize at once that grain was harvested and gathered, then it was threshed, then it was winnowed (which involved scattering), so this verse at first glance could be thought to be backward, but that is not the case at all.
+“A wise king separates out the wicked, then he rolls the threshing wheel over them.”
+Anyone who lived in the culture of the Old Testament would realize at once that grain was harvested and gathered, then it was threshed, then it was winnowed (which was to separate the wheat from the chaff), so this verse at first glance could be thought to be backward, but that is not the case at all.
 Instead, there is a very profound meaning in the verse.

 As the winnowing was done over and over, eventually only mostly grain would be left, which then had to be sifted in a grain sieve.
 That would normally end the process, and the grain would be ground for flour.
 But in this proverb, the wicked are compared to grain that the king winnows (implying he has already threshed it), but the king is not satisfied.
 He believes there is still some wickedness left in his kingdom and brings the threshing wheel over them again.
 That the threshing wheel “returns” over the wicked is not well understood, or well represented in most versions, which makes the verse confusing and backward.
 The point of the parable is that wise rulers (and thus also wise people) make sure that wicked people are removed from their kingdom, their business, or whatever they are doing, and that means going over and over the people present to weed out evil.